 Kendi has come under criticism for his belief that all disparities between blacks and whites are attributable to racist policies and what he believes is America’s fundamentally racist founding.
 According to Kendi, a person is a racist if they fail to acknowledge that all inequalities are due to racist policies.

 But he goes even further, seeing racism in nearly every corner of life, including the subconscious mind.

 library staff actively promote views that are ‘unorthodox, unpopular, or considered dangerous by the majority.’

-Last month, he ridiculed President Trump’s U.S. Supreme Court nominee, Amy Coney Barrett, because her family has adopted two children from Haiti.
+Last fall, he ridiculed President Trump’s U.S. Supreme Court nominee, Amy Coney Barrett, because her family has adopted two children from Haiti.
 Hailed as a woke prophet of “antiracism,” Kendi posted a scathing Tweet against the Barretts.

 “Some White colonizers ‘adopted’ Black children,” Kendi asserted.
 They ‘civilized’ these ‘savage’ children in the ‘superior’ ways of White people, while using them as props in their lifelong pictures of denial, while cutting the biological parents of these children out of the picture of humanity.”

 A recently adopted library policy change states that it is important to downplay America’s Christian roots and traditional family values in its reading selections.
 It states, “The Library recognizes the role of hundreds of years of assumption that white, cisgender, hetero-normative, Christo-centric points of view are the dominant worldview and how that has shaped the collection.
 Library staff actively work to diversify that point of view in the collection.”